-FCM Dharma Leaders (DLs) are experienced Dharma practitioners who have been given permission by FCM's Teacher, Fred Eppsteiner, to share the Buddha's teachings with the sangha.
-With Fred's mentoring and supervision, DLs offer teachings at FCM's weekly sangha gatherings.
+FCM Dharma Leaders are experienced Dharma practitioners who have been given permission by FCM's Teacher, Fred Eppsteiner, to share the Buddha's teachings with the sangha.
+With Fred's mentoring and supervision, Dharma Leaders offer teachings at FCM's weekly sangha gatherings.

 Angie Parrish has been a student of Buddhism and mindfulness for over 20 years.
-After a 1999 retreat with Thich Nhat Hanh, she became a student of Fred Eppsteiner's and a member of the Florida Community of Mindfulness.
-Angie brought the fruits of her experience in mindfulness and meditation into her professional career as an employee benefits consultant for a wide variety of organizations, including many employee training programs.
-She now serves as Executive Director of FCM and is a frequent teacher of mindful living classes.
-Angie is an enthusiastic proponent of healthy consumption and financial well-being.
+After a 1999 retreat with Thich Nhat Hanh, she became a student of Fred Eppsteiner and a member of the Florida Community of Mindfulness.
+Angie brought the fruits of her experience in mindfulness and meditation into her professional career as an employee benefits consultant for a wide variety of organizations, including developing many employee training programs.
+In addition to serving as Communications Leader for FCM, Angie is a qualified teacher of MBSR and is a frequent teacher of classes and other programs at the Tampa Center.

 Diane Powell became a student and practitioner of the Dharma after attending a Thich Nhat Hanh retreat in Key West in 1997.
 As a long-time member of the Florida Community of Mindfulness, she teaches workshops and classes on a variety of mindfulness topics, serves as a mentor to new members, presents regularly at FCM sanghas, and assists with organizing FCM’s Dharma programs.
 Before retiring, Diane was a faculty member in Child and Family Studies at the University of South Florida, where her work focused on research, training, program development and policy analysis in early childhood development and family support.

 Darlene Stewart, LMHC, retired as Vice President of Clinical Services for Children’s Advocacy Center of Volusia & Flagler Counties, where she worked for 16 years supervising clinical trauma services to child victims and families of abuse and neglect.
-Before that, Darlene worked as Clinical Supervisor and Mental Health Counselor providing direct services to clients in outpatient mental health centers in Oregon and Florida, working with children & families, alcohol/drug treatment and general mental health issues.
+Before that, Darlene worked as clinical supervisor and mental health counselor providing direct services to clients in outpatient mental health centers in Oregon and Florida, working with children and families, alcohol/drug treatment and general mental health issues.
 Darlene has practiced mindfulness in her daily life and at work since 1997.